Woman Violently Robbed of Phone, a Brawl and Multiple Mission Burglaries

 A 50-year-old woman was injured in a struggle over her cell phone on Wednesday morning.
 Police report that the woman was walking with her cell phone in hand near 23rd Street and South Van Ness Avenue at 1:20 a.m. when she was approached by two unidentified men.
 As one of the men grabbed her phone, the woman resisted and a struggle ensued.

 The man then pulled out a handgun, which he used to hit the woman, causing her to fall to the ground.
 Both suspects reportedly ran to a vehicle and fled westbound on 23rd Street.
-The victim was transported to the hospital for treatment of her non-life threatening injuries –police do not have a vehicle description at this time and have not reported any arrests.
+The victim was transported to the hospital for treatment of her non-life-threatening injuries — police do not have a vehicle description at this time and have not reported any arrests.

 On January 10, four men believed to be between the ages of 20 and 30 violently attacked a 29-year-old man at 16th and Mission streets.
-The incident occurred at 1:40 p.m. and was motivated by a verbal argument between the victim and one of the suspects, which escalated when all four attacked the 29-year-old, knocking him to the ground and hitting him.
-The suspects fled on foot and have not been apprehended, and the victim was transported to the hospital in non-life threatening condition.
+The incident occurred at 1:40 p.m. and was motivated by a verbal argument between the victim and one of the suspects, which escalated when all four attacked the man, knocking him to the ground and hitting him.
+The suspects fled on foot and have not been apprehended, and the victim was transported to the hospital in non-life-threatening condition.

 Two Mission District garages, and three in nearby neighborhoods, were targeted by burglars on Monday evening and early Tuesday morning.
 It is unclear if the burglaries are related.